-Hyundai Motor Group’s long awaited electric car platform, the Hyundai E-GMP, was revealed last year and has given the world the Hyundai Ioniq.
-With the E-GMP set to deliver 23 electric vehicles from the Hyundai Motor Group (Hyundai, Kia, and Genesis) eventually, let’s take a look at 6 lesser known facts of this platform:
+Hyundai Motor Group’s long awaited electric car platform, the Hyundai E-GMP, was revealed in 2021 and has given the world three EVs already: Hyundai Ioniq 5, Kia EV6, and Genesis GV60.
+With the E-GMP set to deliver 23 electric vehicles from the three HMG brands eventually, including the Hyundai Ioniq 7, Kia EV9, and the Genesis GV90, let’s take a look at 6 lesser-known facts of this platform:

 Ready for high-performance EVs

-Electric is exciting, and at Hyundai Motor Group, the E-GMP platform is set to raise the bar for performance across the entire line-up.
-The company went for a rear-wheel drive drivetrain layout for this platform for keeping it ready for high-end performance EVs.
-The E-GMP platform will likely spawn some of the most performance-focused Hyundai, Kia, and Genesis cars ever made in the coming years.
+Electric is exciting, and at the Hyundai Motor Group, the E-GMP platform is set to raise the bar for performance across the entire line-up.
+The company went for a rear-wheel drive drivetrain layout for this platform, keeping it ready for high-end performance EVs.
+The Hyundai E-GMP platform will spawn some of the most performance-focused Hyundai, Kia, and Genesis cars ever made in the coming years.

-Speaking to CAR recently, Hyundai Motor Group’s R&D chief Albert Biermann said that the company is working on “some more interesting, challenging high-performance applications” of the E-GMP platform, and that is why it decided to have a RWD drivetrain layout.
+Speaking to CAR, Hyundai Motor Group’s former R&D chief Albert Biermann said that the company is working on “some more interesting, challenging high-performance applications” of the Hyundai E-GMP platform, and that is why it decided to have a RWD drivetrain layout.
 With an additional, front motor, it is possible to have AWD models.

 Safety of the electric drivetrain and components